-9.9 Early Withdrawal
+9.12 Early Withdrawal (Phase 2)

 Any subject may withdraw early from the study at any time for any reason.
-Upon withdrawal, assessments will be performed following the Table 2: Schedule of Assessments.
+Upon withdrawal, assessments will be performed following Table 2: Schedule of Assessments for Phase 1 and Phase 2.
 The investigator may also terminate a subject's participation in the study if it is in the best interest of the subject or if the Sponsor or local regulatory agency (e.g., FDA) terminates the study.